 The first phase of the new Credit CARD Act of 2009 kicked in Aug.
-20, lengthening notice requirements and giving consumers the right to opt out of rate increases.
+20, lengthening notice requirements to 45 days and giving consumers the right to opt out of rate increases.

 Under the first phase of the new law, consumers must be given: